 Pleasant View was the original “county farm” and for many years served as the home to the indigent, the elderly, and the mentally handicapped.
 Originally more than 300 acres, it was virtually a self-sustaining farm complete with a county-owned dairy herd, chickens, vegetable gardens, crop land, and orchards.
 Residents worked in the bakery, the laundry, the kitchen, and the farmstead barn.
 They canned vegetables, and made their own butter.
 The first Green County “barn-raising” was at the Pleasant View barn.
 The barn also displays the first Green County Barn Quilt, Whirligig, which was painted by Pleasant View residents.

 Pleasant View is fortunate to have a skilled, dedicated employee base.
-We are grateful to our volunteers and local groups who selflessly enrich our residents’ daily lives.
+We are grateful to our volunteers and local groups who selflessly enrich our residents’ daily lives including the Friends of Pleasant View Foundation.
 Pleasant View is overseen by the Green County Board of Supervisors, the Pleasant View Oversight Committee and also receives the generous support of the Green County community through a valued reputation and financial resources.